polyphony-chat/docs/docs/blog/posts/2024-02-07-account-migration.md

 Fundamentally, the process of migrating an account in polyproto relies mostly on changing data ownership, rather than moving data around.
 This works best in scenarios where data is highly distributed, and not stored in a central location.

-For example, this might be the case in a social chat messaging system similar to Discord, where messages are stored on the servers of the people who host the chat rooms.
+!!! example

-Another example might be a social media platform, where post replies are stored on the servers of the original poster.
+    This might be the case in a social chat messaging system similar to Discord, where messages are stored on the servers of the people hosting the chat rooms.

 When you want to move your account from one server to another, you:

 1. First, create a new account on the new server
 2. Then, you configure the new account to back-reference the old account
-3. Next, you tell your old home server about the move
+3. Next, if you are able to, you tell your old home server about the move
 4. Last but not least, you verify to the servers storing your data that you are the same person as the one who created the old account.
 The servers then update the data ownership to your new account.
   This is done by using your old private key(s), in a way that does not reveal your private key(s) to